 A study of special Business areas or problems.
 Areas of study will vary from semester to semester and from one discipline area of Business to another.
-The course may be repeated for additional credit with permission of Coordinator of Undergraduate Programs.
-Prerequisite: As listed for each separate offering and/or permission of Coordinator of Undergraduate Programs.
+The course may be repeated for additional credit with permission of Chair.
+Prerequisite: As listed for each separate offering and/or permission of Chair.